hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 TLS and DTLS handshake messages can be quite large (in theory up to 2^24-1 bytes, in practice many kilobytes).
-By contrast, UDP datagrams are often limited to <1500 bytes if IP fragmentation is not desired.
+By contrast, UDP datagrams are often limited to less than 1500 bytes if IP fragmentation is not desired.
 In order to compensate for this limitation, each DTLS handshake message may be fragmented over several DTLS records, each of which is intended to fit in a single IP datagram.
 Each DTLS